(Editor’s note: This article has been updated as of September 7, 2021)

 Ambitious as it may sound, a hydrogen-powered short-range commercial passenger aircraft could be flying within Europe by 2035.

-That’s according to a major new study commissioned by the European Union’s public-private Clean Sky 2 and Fuel Cells & Hydrogen Joint Undertakings.
+That’s according to a major study commissioned by the European Union’s public-private Clean Sky 2 and Fuel Cells & Hydrogen Joint Undertakings.
 This published report concluded that hydrogen propulsion has the potential to significantly reduce aviation’s climate impact.

-The project will run in three various phases.
+The project will run in three phases.
 Initially from 2020 up to 2024, the objective is to install at least 6 gigawatt (GW) of renewable hydrogen electrolyzers in Europe and the production of up to 1 million tons of renewable hydrogen.
 During the second phase between 2025-2030, hydrogen needs to become an intrinsic part of an integrated energy system with a strategic objective to install at least 40 GW of renewable hydrogen electrolyzers by the end of the phase and production reaching 10 million tons.

 In the third and final phase from 2030 to 2050, renewable hydrogen technologies, including hydrogen-derived synthetic fuels, are expected to reach maturity and deployed at large scale to reach hard-to-decarbonize sectors, such as aviation.